 Can I Add Eggs To My Salad?

 No. Eggs are not raw and they are derived from chickens.
-One reason for detoxing is to remove animal products from the system.
-If you’re craving protein, there’s plenty of fruit and plant-based proteins to satisfy you.
-The leafy greens in your salads give you plenty of protein!
+One reason for detoxing is to remove animal products from your system, provided you consumed animal products prior to cleansing.
+If you’re craving protein, there’s protein in green vegetables, certain fruits, and nuts and sees, all of which you can add to your salads.

 Can I Add Salad Dressing To My Salad?

-You are not only bound to making the sample dressing that we provide in the booklet that comes with your cleanse.
+You are not only bound to making the sample dressing that we provide in the instructional booklet that comes with your cleanse.
 There are a lot of salad dressings that you can make.
 In fact, you can visit this recipe section to see a variety of dressings that give your salads new life.
-Just make sure that you read whether or not the dressings are cleanse approved.
-Sometimes you can find a raw salad dressing in a health food store.
-Bragg’s makes a raw salad dressing.
+If you frequent health food stores, you may discover that certain brands like Bragg make raw salads dressings.

 Can I use Herbal Seasoning or Spices on My Salad?